-- 1. Take one 81mg aspirin daily for 3 weeks after surgery, unless you have an asprin sensitivity/allergy or asthma. - 2.
-Resume your medications and take any prescribed medications that have been added to your medication list.
+- 1. Resume your medications and take any prescribed medications that have been added to your medication list.
 Your medication list is being sent home with you. - a.
 Take your pain medication with food to avoid any nausea or vomiting. - b.
-Dr. Ayzenberg prefers you avoid any NSAIDs such as Ibuprofen (Advil), Motrin, Naprosyn, etc for the first 6 weeks after surgery.
-Once you no longer require narcotic pain medication, please use Tylenol alone. - c.
+Dr. Ayzenberg prefers you avoid any NSAIDs such as Ibuprofen (Advil), Motrin, Naprosyn, etc for the first 7-10 days after surgery.
+Once you no longer require narcotic pain medication, please use Tylenol alone.

+- c.
 Pain medication may cause constipation.
 If this occurs, please increase your fluid intake (prune juice).
 You may also try over the counter stool softeners or laxatives. - i.
 Stool softener: Colace twice a day as directed. - ii.
 Laxatives: Milk of Magnesia as directed. (takes several hours to work). - iii.
-Benadryl: You may utilize Benadryl as needed for itching.

-- 3. In addition to the pain medication, you may take over-the-counter non-steroidal antiinflammatories (NSAIDs) to control your pain and swelling beginning 10 days after your surgery, as long as you do not have any kidney problems, bleeding problems, or other reasons your doctor does not want you to take NSAIDs. - a.
+Benadryl: You may utilize Benadryl as needed for itching. - 2.
+In addition to the pain medication, you may take over-the-counter non-steroidal antiinflammatories (NSAIDs) to control your pain and swelling beginning 10 days after your surgery, as long as you do not have any kidney problems, bleeding problems, or other reasons your doctor does not want you to take NSAIDs. - a.
 You may take Motrin by mouth every 8 hours with food or Aleve by mouth every 12 hours with food. - b.
 If your surgeon has placed you on a prescription anti-inflammatory prior to surgery, you may take that medication instead of the over-the-counter Motrin/Aleve. - c.
 If you are already taking blood thinners, such as Coumadin or Plavix, these medications should not be combined with non-steroidal anti-inflammatories (Advil/motrin/ibuprofen, Mobic, Aleve, Aspirin, Celebrex, Naproxen, and Voltaren). - d.
 If taking a blood thinner prior to surgery, call your prescribing physician to see when you are to restart your medication.